Skip to content

 Katie Moser

 Katie Moser is the Director of Marketing and Business Development at GoGather.
-She has an extensive background in creating content and branding for events, working with speakers, and managing agendas for conferences.
+With over 10 years of experience in marketing and a certificate in meeting and event planning, she has an extensive background in creating content and branding for events, working with speakers, and managing agendas for conferences.
 When she's not updating blog posts and sending out social media posts, she helps clients identify areas of opportunity for their events from branding to communications.
 In her downtime, she enjoys spending time at one of the many beautiful San Diego beaches, exploring new breweries, or chilling at home with her cat.

 COMMENTS